Sleep Deprivation Effects: How to Protect Your Brain

 • Risky decisions: Bad calls, impulsivity, and decreased creativity

 Want to boost your brain power and focus again?
-Start building better sleep habits with these 10 sleep hacks for falling asleep faster.
+Start building better sleep habits with these

 Sleep Deprivation Effects on Mental Health Conditions

-How poor sleep wrecks your mental health:
+How poor sleep can wreck mental health:

-Looking to fix your sleep issues from the ground up?
-Don’t miss the Ultimate Sleep Guide — it covers everything you need for healthier, deeper rest.
+Looking to fix your sleep from the ground up?
+Don’t miss the

 Cognitive Consequences of Sleep Deprivation on Memory and Learning